-3. Mulch strawberry beds, roses, tender perennials, and plants with peat moss or straw to help prevent winter damage.
+3. Mulch strawberry beds, roses, tender perennials, and plants with straw to help prevent winter damage.

 7. If bagworms or late insects attack, physically remove and destroy them.
 Check trees and shrubs for scales and other pests.
 If you find any, plan an early dormant oil spray before flowers or leaves appear on fruit trees.

 8. Pull up annuals and prune perennials as a good cleanup practice.

 9. Begin fertilizing plan for houseplants.
 As home heat goes on, it stimulates plant growth which means you will need to pay more attention to fertilizing and watering.

 10. Do final mowing raking and make notes of lawn care projects for the spring.